jm1021/churchofjesuschrist/_posts/2022-11-06-jeremiah_ezekiel.md

 ## I saw visions of God.
 > Ezekiel is the prophet of captivity.
 Taken away from the destroyed Jerusalem, as prophesied by Jeremiah.
 Ezekiel is a contemporary of Nephi who was taken to a new land as a result of the prophecies of Jeremiah and following the direction of his Father.
-[Lesson](https://www.churchofjesuschrist.org/study/manual/old-testament-seminary-teacher-manual/introduction-to-the-book-of-ezekiel/lesson-139-ezekiel-1-3?lang=eng)
+[Lesson](https://www.churchofjesuschrist.org/study/manual/old-testament-seminary-teacher-manual/introduction-to-the-book-of-ezekiel/lesson-139-ezekiel-1-3?lang=eng) and thoughts as I reviewed this scripture.
+- As a family, we read chapters 1 to 3, Shay really perked up on chapter 1.
+In reading the scripture, we need to enter into their zone.
+Try to be in the spirit of the people of that day.
+Also, it is kind of fun to speculate that Ezekiel was seeing things that sound like engines, visors and planes...

 > Ezekiel has a revelation like vision.
-Kind of fun to speculate that he was seeing things that sound like engines and planes...
 According to Old Testament manual "the full meaning of Ezekiel’s vision has not yet been revealed to us by the Lord".
 1 Now it came to pass in the thirtieth year, in the fourth month, in the fifth day of the month, as ***I was among the captives*** by the river of Chebar, that the heavens were opened, and I saw visions of God.
 4 ¶ And I looked, and, behold, a whirlwind came out of the north, a great cloud, and a fire infolding itself, and a brightness was about it, and out of the midst thereof as the colour of amber, out of the midst of the fire.
 5 Also out of the midst thereof came the likeness of four living creatures.
 And this was their appearance; they had the ***likeness of a man***.